jelani8520/osticket-prereqs/README.md

 </p><p>
 Before installing osTicket, make sure your server meets these requirements:
-Web Server: Apache or Nginx PHP: Version 7.3 or higher Database: MySQL 5.6+ or MariaDB 10.0+ Required PHP Extensions: GD Library mbstring MySQLi XML cURL ZIP after i met the requirments i installed the packet
+Web Server: Apache or Nginx PHP: Version 7.3 or higher Database: MySQL 5.6+ or MariaDB 10.0+ Required PHP Extensions: GD Library mbstring MySQLi XML cURL ZIP in my case i used those config on a virtual machine in microsoft azure after looking at my homelab checklist i procced to extract the files for the proper installation
 </p>
 <br />